Publishers

 then: exampleString is the state itself and the property wrapper creates $exampleString (also known as property wrapper’s projected value) which is of type Binding<String>.

-• @Binding: is used to reference an externally provided binding that the view wants to use to present itself.
-You will see there upon occasion when a view is expected to be component, and it is watching for its relevant state data from an enclosing view.
+@Binding: is used to reference an externally provided binding that the view wants to use to present itself.
+You will see there upon occasion when a view is expected to be component, and it is watching for its relevant state data from an enclosing view.@EnvironmentObject: make state visible and usable across a set of views.@EnvironmentObjectis used to inject your own objects or state models into the environment, making them available to be used by any of the views within the current view hierarchy.

-Info: The exception to @EnvironmentObject cascading across the view hierarchy in SwiftUI is notably when using sheets.
+@EnvironmentObjectcascading across the view hierarchy in SwiftUI is notably when using sheets.
 Sheets don’t inherit the environment from the view through which they are presented.

-• @Environment is used to expose environmental information already available from within the frameworks, for example:
+@Environment isused to expose environmental information already available from within the frameworks, for example:

 SwiftUI and Combine